AC Milan- A dynasty back on the rise

 *

-There is no doubt that Cesare Maldini was one of the greatest defenders to ever play for Milan.
-He captained them during their maiden European Cup win and was part of the great teams of the 50s and the 60s.
-In football, most often, the second or third generation players do not match their predecessors.
-Paolo Maldini, on the other hand, not only matched Cesare Maldini but most definitely outshone him.
-The younger Maldini made his debut in 1985 when Milan was undergoing a slow resurgence after the dark days of the early 80s.
-For the next 20 odd years, like Baresi, he would be a titanic figure in Milan’s spine.
+Undoubtedly, Cesare Maldini was one of the greatest defenders to ever play for Milan.
+He captained them during their maiden European Cup win and was part of the 50s and 60s great teams.
+In football, the second or third-generation players often do not match their predecessors.
+On the other hand, Paolo Maldini matched Cesare Maldini and most definitely outshone him.
+The younger Maldini debuted in 1985 when Milan was undergoing a slow resurgence after the dark days of the early 80s.
+For the next 20-odd years, like Baresi, he would be a titanic figure in Milan’s spine.

 The Man.
 The Myth.
 The Legend

 Arrigo Sacchi is nothing short of a genius.
-He has a credible claim to be considered as one of the greatest minds in football.
+He has a credible claim to be considered one of the greatest minds in football.
 He is a master tactician.
-The idea of zonal or zone to zone marking was pivotal to the football Milan used to play under Sacchi.
-Another feature of the football his Milan played was the constant pressing off the ball.
+The idea of zonal or zone-to-zone marking was pivotal to the football Milan used to play under Sacchi.
+Another feature of the football Milan played was the constant pressing off the ball.

 They hit their peak in the late 80s.
 They were a complete team with a rock-solid defence, a dominant midfield and a lethal attack.
 The arrival of the Dutch duo of Marco Van Basten and Ruud Gullit sent shockwaves across Italian Football.
 Later, they were joined by their Dutch partner in crime, Frank Rijkaard, thereby completing one of the most destructive trios in the history of world football.